Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 Sence of community during Christmas in El Salvador

-The Christmas Holidays bring a sense of community to El Salvador.
-During this holiday, members of communities or neighborhoods go the extra mile to be more inclusive of each other.
+The Christmas holidays promote a strong sense of community in El Salvador.
+During this time, neighbors and community members often go out of their way to be more inclusive and share the holiday spirit.

-For instance, many people in these communities give away traditional foods they have prepared to neighbors as gifts.
-Additionally, at midnight on the 24th, after the customary hug has been shared among family members, people go into the street, hug neighbors, and wish them a merry Christmas.
+For example, many people give away traditional foods they’ve prepared as gifts to their neighbors.
+At midnight on the 24th, after exchanging hugs with family, it’s common for people to head into the streets, hug their neighbors, and wish them a merry Christmas.

-Although this tradition is in decline, it is still visible, especially in smaller municipalities.
-Embracing others in the community during Christmas is a pleasant Salvadoran tradition worth doing.
+Although this tradition is slowly fading, it remains alive, particularly in smaller municipalities.
+Embracing others in the community during Christmas is a heartwarming Salvadoran tradition that continues to bring people together.

 Christmas Holidays